 Theft – Not Recovered - Additional Document including list above

 - Police report with vehicle identification number and date of loss

 - Vehicle appraisal with VIN and itemized list of damages/repair costs

 - Signed and initialed promissory note for your loan, if one is not on file

 Your purchase of Guaranteed Asset Plan is optional and will not affect your application for credit.
 Eligibility requirements, conditions, and exclusions apply.
 If your vehicle is totaled in an accident or stolen and not recovered, the insurance settlement is based on the actual cash value, not the outstanding loan balance.
 This could create a loan "gap"—money you owe on the loan after the insurance company pays its portion.
 Optional GAP may cover the difference between the outstanding loan amount and the actual cash value and covers up to $1,000 of your deductible.
+If you choose to purchase GAP, additional information will be provided to you, which will include a copy of the GAP Agreement and Disclosure (NFCU23A) containing the terms of the plan.
 Note: GAP cannot be transferred from one vehicle to another.↵